d0oo0b/WA_Chimera/README.md

 # WA_Chimera
 <img src="/Chimera.png" alt="WA Chimera" width="300">
+Here's a revised project introduction in English, with a simple and concise language:

-This program is designed to facilitate the process of reading exported XLSX files from the AWS Trusted Adviser service and registering the identified risks into a workload created through a specified Custom Lens.
-This helps identify and track high-risk P0 and P1 issues for improvement.
+WA_Chimera is a program designed to streamline the process of analyzing AWS Trusted Adviser (TA) reports and registering identified risks into a Well-Architected (WA) workload created through a specified Custom Lens.
+It addresses two key challenges:

+1. For users without enterprise support, exporting TA reports from the console can be time-consuming and cumbersome due to the numerous spreadsheet pages, making it difficult to filter, search, and analyze issues.
+WA_Chimera analyzes the report content and consolidates P0 and P1 check items, along with detailed descriptions, into a TA-check.xlsx file.

+2. Even with enterprise support, reviewing issues from TAM-exported files, finding corresponding accounts, and updating the WA workload can be tedious.
+WA_Chimera can update the issues from the report directly into the WA workload notes, making it easier to update the WA check items based on the notes content.

+### Key features of WA_Chimera:

+1. Local deployment: Runs directly on a Mac, without the need for AWS resources or environments.
+2. Independent of TAM and Command Center tools: Utilizes customer-exported TA reports.
+3. Automatically generates a readable Excel file.
+4. Automatically updates WA workload notes (version 2).

 ## Usage